 Your promptness in voting will assist in the expeditious and orderly processing of the proxies and in ensuring that a quorum is present.
-If you vote your proxy, you may nevertheless attend the Annual Meeting via our online meeting platform and vote your common shares during the Annual Meeting if you wish.
-Please note, however, that if your common shares are held of record by a broker or other nominee and you wish to vote during the Meeting, you must follow the instructions provided to you by your broker or such other nominee.
 If you want to revoke your instructions at a later time prior to the vote for any reason, you may do so in the manner described in this Proxy Statement.